How to settle credit card debt yourself

 That's what that 30% difference in expense does for you.
 It's huge!
 Especially for people who otherwise thought that they had no other choice but to participate in a unreliable long-term debt settlement program.

-I hope this information about do-it-yourself debt settlement helps you.
+I hope this information about how to settle debt with DIY debt settlement helps you.
 Please feel free to contact me with any questions.